friedue/AlleleSpecific/Notes/BAMProcessing.md

 3. __edgeR__

-the featureCount table will be fed to edgeR which will assess the read counts of the replicates for each sample and will compare them for the different alleles
+The featureCount table will be fed to edgeR which will assess the read counts of the replicates for each sample and will compare them for the different alleles. edgeR will calculate a logFC between both alleles (using CASTEiJ as the reference "condition") which I will turn into the allelic imbalance score described above.

 --> edgeR must be installed in R
---> allelicImbalance_doneWithEdgeR.R script for optimized reading in and handling of large featureCount tables
+--> [allelicImbalance_doneWithEdgeR.R](https://github.com/friedue/AlleleSpecific/blob/master/individualScripts/post-processing/allelicImbalance_doneWithEdgeR.R) script for optimized reading in and handling of large featureCount tables and the corresponding [R functions](https://github.com/friedue/AlleleSpecific/blob/master/individualScripts/post-processing/f_edgeRForAllelicImbalance.R)

 ```
 ./allelicImbalance_doneWithEdgeR.R featCount_genomeCounts.txt ${SAMPLE} ${CELL}  # running edgeR, getting bedgraph output